 Presentations are approximately 1-hour long; with the exception of the World of Owls presentation which includes dissecting owl pellets.

-All programs can be modified as per the audience’s age, and most sessions include a visit from one of our educational animals.
+All programs can be modified as per the audience’s age.
 Depending on the age group and program, props, puppets, biofacts, and PowerPoint slides are used in presentations.

 Zone 1 (Calgary, Airdrie, Crossfield, Cochrane): $150

 Zone 2 (Bragg Creek, Canmore, Okotoks, High River, Didsbury, Carstairs): $195

 * Groups can expect an additional fee of $4.00 per person for over 35 attendees.